Products

 - Stop the pump

-- Weigh trial weight on electronic scales
+- Weigh a suitable trial weight using the electronic scales

-- Install weight in first correction plane
+- Install the weight on the rotor in the first correction plane

-- Start pump and perform "Run#1" measurement
+- Restart the pump and perform the "Run#1" measurement

 Second plane measurement (for two-plane balancing)

-- Install trial weight in second plane
+- Attach the trial weight to the second correction plane

-- Start pump and perform "Run#2" measurement
+- Start the pump and perform the "Run#2" measurement

-- Software automatically calculates correction weights
+- The software will automatically calculate the required correction weights

 Correction weight installation

-- Stop pump and remove trial weight
+- Stop the pump and remove any trial weights

 Verification measurement

-- Start pump at operating speed
+- Run the pump at operating speed

-- Perform control measurement "RunTrim"
+- Perform a control measurement ("RunTrim")

-- Check vibration reduction to acceptable levels
+- Verify that vibration has been reduced to acceptable levels

-- Adjust weight masses if necessary
+- Adjust weight masses and repeat measurement if necessary

 5. Balancing Quality Assessment Criteria